Section 1

 DELETE | /api/v1/webhooks/{id} | API Key | Delete webhook |

-GET | /api/v1/webhooks/{id}/deliveries | API Key | Delivery history |
+GET | /api/dashboard/webhooks/{id}/deliveries | JWT | Delivery history (dashboard only) |

-POST | /api/v1/webhooks/{id}/test | API Key | Send test event |
+POST | /api/dashboard/webhooks/{id}/test | JWT | Send test event (dashboard only) |

 Billing